 Now let’s see how to install Tails on a USB stick.

 You can install Tails on a USB drive.
 This section will show you how to install and run Tails using a machine with a Windows OS.

 First, Download Tails from the official Tails website’s download page, selecting your operating system correctly.
 You can either directly download Tails from USB Image or download through BitTorrent, which will be much faster.

 After the download, if you downloaded directly, verify the download by clicking on ‘Verify Tails’.
 Then select the USB image you downloaded.

 After that, the page will run the check.
-This step is to ensure that the download is not a malicious tails USB image.
+This step ensures that the download is not a malicious tails USB image.

 Next, you need to download a USB installer Etcher to write the Tails ISO image downloaded and create a bootable USB flash drive.
 You can get Etcher for windows from the link in the previous sentence.

 Now we have all the things gathered to install and run Tails.
 Plug your USB device into your machine.

 Next, click on the downloaded Etcher installer to start Etcher.